brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

 A class that was intended to be simple can, in practice, wind up getting extended in several different directions over the course of its career.
-If the class varies in _m_ different ways along one axis of design and _n_ ways along another, then in the worst case a system might need _m×n_ variants of the class.
+If a system accretes _m_ different variants of a class along one axis of its design and _n_ variants along another axis, then in the worst case a class might need _m×n_ subclasses.

 The Gang of Four offer the example of a ``Window`` class that has been extended to support two different operating systems —